stadelmanma/netl-ap-map-flow/README.rst

 |

- * RunModel houses functions required to build Python scripts to run the model.
+ * run_model houses functions required to build Python scripts to run the model.
 The script :code:`apm-run-lcl-model.py` can run one or more simulation sequentially.
 In addition to the core methods used to run individual simulations a BulkRun class exists which allows the user to automate the running of mulitple simulations in parallel.
 The example file for running a 'bulk simulation' is under `<examples/bulk-run-example.rst>`_.
-Utilization of the RunModel sub-module is in `<examples/running-the-flow-model.rst>`_, section `Running by Python Script <examples/running-the-flow-model.rst#running-by-python-script>`_
+Utilization of the run_model sub-module is in `<examples/running-the-flow-model.rst>`_, section `Running by Python Script <examples/running-the-flow-model.rst#running-by-python-script>`_

 Setting up the Modeling Package